keunbum/hackers-delight/git_baby_step.md

 ```

 ### commit
-saves the snapshot to the project history and completes the change-tracking process.
+Saves the snapshot to the project history and completes the change-tracking process.
 In short, a commit functions like taking a photo.
 Anything that's been staged with ```git add``` will become a part of the snapshot with ```git commit```.